 Brand reputation monitoring tools will not only automatically gather all online mentions, but will also provide an in-depth analysis of the results.
 Essentially, all the menial work is done for you.
 You can focus on drawing conclusions and adjusting your business tactics.

-To make your life a bit easier, I gathered top 10 brand reputation monitoring tools!
+And to make your life a bit easier, I gathered top 10 brand reputation monitoring tools!

 Who would’ve thought we’ll make our own list?
 I bet you didn’t see it coming!